Tips on how to look beautiful for your maternity photo shoot

 Advantage is convenience and control.
 You can shoot anytime regardless of weather.

 The natural beauty of a pregnant woman in a beautiful outdoor backdrop is simply breathtaking!
 The parallel of a mother about to bring to life into the world and Mother Nature is a powerful one.
-Disadvantages are that the shoot is weather-dependent and shooting hours are limited to the golden hour of sunrise or sunset (when the quality of natural light is at its best).
-Reschedules can happen and may trigger the rescheduling of other related appointments (e.g. professional makeup and hair artist, florist, venues, etc.) Remember your bug spray.
+The disadvantages are that the shoot is weather-dependent and shooting hours are limited to the golden hour of sunrise or sunset when the quality of natural light is at its best.
+Reschedules can happen and may trigger the rescheduling of other related appointments (e.g. professional makeup and hair artist, florist, venues, etc.) Remember your sunscreen and bug spray!
 Be prepared to walk/hike to the location and change outfits outdoors.

 A great maternity photography session will not just produce stunning and gorgeous images, but also make you feel confident and beautiful.

-A proud member of Master Photographers International and Professional Photographers of America, Eden Bao Photography prides in capturing your beauty during your pregnancy and customizes each session with care, creativity, and professionalism.
+A member of Master Photographers International and Professional Photographers of America, Eden Bao prides in capturing your beauty during your maternity session.